 Turtles that live in ponds consume a wide range of foods, including fruits, crabs, plants, and bugs.
 Even though each kind has its own particular diet, they are omnivores for the most part.

-The location of the turtle, its size, its age, and its breed all have a role in determining its food habit.
-They are opportunistic omnivores, which essentially means that they will not refuse anything that can be prepared quickly and easily as food for them.
+The location of the turtle, its size, its age, and its breed all determine its food habits.
+Turtles are opportunistic omnivores, which essentially means that they will not refuse anything that can be prepared quickly and easily.

 The following is a list of some of the items that the turtles enjoy eating: